joh-fischer/pytorch-vision/README.md

 ### ViT

-Dosovitskiy et al. ([2020](https://arxiv.org/abs/2010.11929)) propose the Vision Transformer (ViT), which simply applies the NLP Transformer Encoder to images.
+Dosovitskiy et al. ([2020](https://arxiv.org/abs/2010.11929)) propose the Vision Transformer (ViT), which first patchifies the image and then simply applies the NLP Transformer encoder.

 ```python
 from models import ViT